The Pros and Cons of Concrete Houses

 - Higher initial cost

-The growing popularity of concrete homes shows concrete is at the top of the ranks among other construction materials, such as steel or wood.
-For your next home, consider the pros and cons of concrete houses.
+The growing popularity of concrete homes shows concrete is at the top of the ranks over other construction materials, such as steel or wood.
+Before purchasing your next home, consider the pros and cons of concrete houses.

 Concrete House Durability

 One of the greatest benefits of concrete homes is their durability.
 As a homeowner, you want a house that is here to stay.
-With a building life expectancy of centuries, concrete homes will outlast homes built from wood or steel frames.
-Before you buy, however, you should familiarize yourself with the four main types of concrete homes and how they rank in terms of durability.
+Concrete structures can remain standing for centuries, and concrete homes will typically outlast ones built from wood or steel frames.
+Before purchasing a concrete house, you should familiarize yourself with the four main types of concrete homes and how they rank in terms of durability.
 The four types of concrete house construction are concrete blocks, precast panels, removable forms and insulating concrete forms (ICFs).

 1. Concrete Blocks

-As one of the more affordable methods of building with concrete, concrete blocks are produced with speed and ease.
+As one of the more affordable methods of building with concrete, precast concrete blocks are produced with speed and ease.
 Although some think concrete blocks are all the same size and shape, concrete blocks can vary and be used with facings or coverings to create eye-catching home designs.
-Concrete blocks are also stronger than poured concrete, making them ideal for putting up foundations if appropriately constructed.
-By incorporating insulation, concrete blocks are an exceptionally sturdy material if you are looking for a home in an area that is susceptible to high winds.
+Manufacturers produce precast concrete blocks and transport them to application sites for assembly.

 2. Precast Panels

 Precast panels are produced at a concrete plant and are the exterior walls of a home that also feature installed foam insulation, embedded steel reinforcements and electric wiring.
 Cranes take the panels and attach them to the foundation and the other panels which can make for quick building.
-Precast panels can be a bit more expensive than some of the other concrete building options, but they remain durable — specifically against wind conditions.
+Precast panels can have a higher cost than some of the other concrete building options, but they remain durable — specifically against wind conditions.

 3. Removable Forms